robsoncombr/edot-guides-kubernetes_multi-cloud_cluster_guide/0399-Chapter_3-Addendums.md

 # Cleaning Up Kubernetes Before Fresh Installation

+TODO: to be reviwed after changes in script to make sure it is compliant

 This document outlines the steps to completely clean up an existing Kubernetes cluster before performing a fresh installation.
 These steps ensure all components are properly removed to prevent conflicts with the new installation.
 Useful for scenarios where you need to reset a previous cluster setup to start from scratch while learning phases.

 Find the automation script for this process in scripts at: